There are a number of reasons why people want to buy management rights off-the-plan.

 Developers are usually highly reluctant to make any changes to the caretaking and letting agreements.
 That is because any changes have to be disclosed to all the other buyers.
 If those buyers are materially prejudiced by the changes, then they are allowed to terminate their contracts.
 Developers usually don’t want to risk that.

 It is important for buyers of off-the-plan management rights to distinguish between their ‘wish list’ and ‘deal breakers’.
-Given the understandable reluctance developers have to making amendments to the documents, my view is that if there are significant pre-sales, only deal breaking amendments should be put to the developer.
+Given the understandable reluctance developers have to making amendments to the documents, be careful not to seek many amendments beyond those that are deal breakers.

 Tip number nine